European Union members should open talks with Bosnia on joining, the EU's executive branch says

 Bosnia is perhaps the most fragile of the Balkan countries.
 Ethnic tensions there have persisted, long after the end of the 1992-95 war that killed more than 100,000 people and displaced millions.

-Associated Press writers Lorne Cook in Brussels and Jovana Gec in Belgrade, Serbia, contributed to this report.
+Associated Press writers Lorne Cook in Brussels, Jovana Gec in Belgrade, Serbia, and Sabina Niksic in Sarajevo, Bosnia and Herzegovina, contributed to this report.